ArjunAranetaCodes/MyVibedRepo/pomodoro1/README.md

    - **Liquid Glass**: Animated gradient background (default)
    - **Solid Color**: Choose individual colors for Focus and Break sessions
 6. If using solid colors, select your preferred Focus and Break colors
+7. Optionally click "Set" next to a color to apply it immediately without resetting the timer
-7. Click "Apply" to start with new settings
+8. Click "Apply" to start with new settings (resets timer and enables cycling)
-8. Click the play/pause button (⏸/▶) below the timer to control the timer
+9. Click the play/pause button (⏸/▶) below the timer to control the timer

 #### Using Simple Timer Mode
-1. Open `liquid-glass-pomodoro.html` in a modern web browser
+1. Open `index.html` in a modern web browser
 2. Click the menu button (☰) in the top-left corner
 3. Hover over "Timer Settings" (⏱️) to reveal settings
 4. Enter desired timer duration (in minutes)